hasanhusseini/CSCI331_Group1_ResearchFQDFQTNTaxonomy/README.md

 - Youlun Wang

 ## Contents
-Documents → Individual notes from each member summarizing their contribution and key insights.
+`Documents`→ Individual notes from each member summarizing their contribution and key insights.
-Video → MP4 recordings of the whole presentation.
+`Video` → MP4 recording of the whole presentation.

 ## Submission
 Individual notes and presentation videos are located inside the respective folders.